Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ✗ You'll drive along soul-less autoroutes, usually France's least lovely sceneries

-✗ Not as comfortable as the train
+✗ Not as comfortable as the train, and sometimes not as clean

 ✗ Bus stations can be in even rougher neighbourhoods than train stations